-In basic terms, prosecutorial discretion is the power or authority the agency responsible for determining your case has in regards to deciding the outcome of their case.
+In basic terms, prosecutorial discretion (PD) is the power or authority the agency responsible for determining your case has in regards to deciding the outcome of their case.
 Prosecutorial discretion means that they can decide what degree to enforce the law against you in your immigration case.

 Being granted prosecutorial discretion in effect “buys” the alien time until other forms of relief from removal become available.
 If you or a loved one needs to seek prosecutorial discretion to help prevent a removal or deportation, turn to Arnaout Immigration Law Firm.